SidJain1412/SidJain1412.github.io/content/posts/hnsw-vector-databases.md

 - You have a very small dataset (just do exact search).
 - You have very frequent writes.
 - Memory is very precious.

+### Conclusion
+HNSW gives us a practical way to do fast, “good enough” nearest-neighbor search on huge collections of embeddings, without scanning everything on every query.
+By organizing points into a small-world, multi-layer graph, it lets us jump quickly across the space on sparse upper layers and then refine locally on the dense bottom layer.

+With just a few knobs like **M** and **efSearch**, you can trade off speed, memory, and recall as per your application’s needs.

 ### Resources
 - [Exploring the Internals of pgvector](https://www.linkedin.com/pulse/exploring-internals-pgvector-zhao-song-ynpqf)